zhanglab/psamm/docs/commands.rst

 The command will first list the reactions in the model followed by the suggested reactions to add to the model in order to unblock the blocked compounds.
-The procedure may also suggest that existing model reactions have their flux bounds widened, e.g. making an existing irreversible reaction reversible.
+If ``--allow-bounds-expansion`` is specified, the procedure may also suggest that existing model reactions have their flux bounds widened, e.g. making an existing irreversible reaction reversible.
 To unblock only specific compounds, use the ``--compound`` option:

 .. code-block:: shell